CM Score – how we score airdrops

 Why logarithmic scales

-What CM Score does NOT account for
+What CM Score doesn't measure

 The rating leans on measurable data.
 A few important things we deliberately leave out of the equation:

-- Code and architecture quality – impossible to evaluate automatically
+- Code quality and architecture – impossible to evaluate automatically

 - Airdrop conditions – the project can change participation criteria at any moment